Mason Stockstill Mason Stockstill

 We hit the big topic in our first episode.
 And: why are there so many orphans in YA novels?

 Specifically, is reading fiction inherently good, as well as instrumentally good (meaning, it’s good for some other reason, like making you smarter)?
 We grapple with this, mostly by talking.
+The podcast was called “Untitled Podcast” when we recorded this one.
 Also: Why do so many YA novels use orphans as protagonists?

 Works Cited in this episode: